sametpolat7/weather-app/README.md

 # Weather App

-This project is a weather application programmed with React and styled with Sass.
-The data used in the application is provided by two APIs.
-The first is the 'geoNames API', which is used for the autocomplete feature added to the input tag.
-This API provides the location names of cities with a population of 5000 or more.
-The second is the 'Open Meteo API', which provides information for weather and events.
-This API provides current, daily and weekly weather data.
+This project is a weather application built using React.
+Current, hourly and daily weather data is provided using the Open Meteo API.
+The city data for the auto-complete attribute added to the search section is also provided with the Geocoding API via Open Meteo.
+The project is styled using the Sass preprocessor.
+It has a responsive design.

 ![Weather App](/src/assets/weather-app-page.png)